UlyssesZh/UlyssesZh.github.io/_posts/2020-05-14-world-view.md

     \sqrt{\tau\!\left(a-b\right)^2-\sigma\!\left(a-b\right)^2}
 \end{align*}
 $$
 is an Einsteinian structure (why?), where the constant
 $c\in\mathbb R$ is called the *speed of light*.
 Here $\mathscr A$ is called the *Minkowski space*.

-The following transformations on the Minkowski space are Poincaré transformations (why?):
+The following transformations on the Minkowski space are Poincar&eacute; transformations (why?):

 1. $a\mapsto a+d$, where $d\in\mathbb R^\nu$ (*translation*),
 2. $a\mapsto Ga$, where $G\in\mathrm O\!\left(\iota,\chi\right)$
 is an indefinite orthogonal matrix (*rotation*).

-Every Poincaré transformation of the Minkowski space can be represented uniquely as the composition of a translation and a rotation (why?).
+Every Poincar&eacute; transformation of the Minkowski space can be represented uniquely as the composition of a translation and a rotation (why?).